 - In April 2024, the SWRCB established an MCL of 10 μg/L for chromium VI and the U.S. EPA established MCLs for PFAS.
-These constituents are added as COCs and will be monitored along with the other COCs. - The PWS and ASR projects planned in the GSP are not predicted to meet all member agency water demands while achieving sustainability Therefore, SqCWD and SCWD are conducting the Optimization Study funded by a DWR Proposition 1 Groundwater Sustainability grant for critically overdrafted basins.
+These constituents are added as COCs and will be monitored along with the other COCs. - Implementation of PWS and ASR projects is anticipated to help the MGA achieve MOs over the GSP planning and implementation horizon.
+However, as part of an ongoing water supply analysis, SCWD predicts some water supply gaps during droughts.
+Therefore, SqCWD and SCWD are conducting the Optimization Study funded by a DWR Sustainable Groundwater Management Implementation grant for critically overdrafted basins.
 The study evaluates configurations or combinations of projects that achieve SMC and better address water supply needs.
 Results of the study are not available in time to include in the Periodic Evaluation, but significant refinement and implementation of the PWS and ASR are expected by the next Periodic Evaluation. - The MGA adopted the Groundwater Well Registration and Metering Policy for Non-De Minimis Users on June 20, 2024.
 The requirement was identified in the GSP and requires well registration, metering and reporting by groundwater users that extract more than 2 AFY in priority zones or users that extract more than 5 AFY anywhere in the basin.
 Well registration is required by applicable well owners by December 31, 2024.
-Meter installation is required by September 30, 2025 and the first annual report of extracted volumes is due by October 31, 2025.
+Meter installation is required by September 30, 2025, and the initial reading from the meter is due by October 31, 2025.
+Subsequent annual readings will be due by October 31 of each year.